jbranchaud/blog/_posts/2013-05-03-Limited-Commit-SHA-Auto-Linking-on-github.md

 ![issue with shas](http://i.imgur.com/7QUdJ4N.png)

-This is the point at which I noticed that github limits the number of commit SHAs it will auto-link in a given issue.
+This is the point at which I noticed that GitHub limits the number of commit SHAs it will auto-link in a given issue.
 Any more than 10 SHAs and it leaves them as plain text.